-Providing an in-depth examination of major orientation and mobility (O&M) theories and approaches necessary for delivering complex O&M services to people with multiple disabilities including vision impairment.
-Topics covered will include: identification and specification of complex O&M service delivery models and approaches; evaluation of ethical and legal frameworks in complex client service delivery; family and client-centred service delivery.
+Providing an in-depth examination of major orientation and mobility (O and M) theories and approaches necessary for delivering complex O and M services to people with multiple disabilities including vision impairment.
+Topics covered will include: identification and specification of complex O and M service delivery models and approaches; evaluation of ethical and legal frameworks in complex client service delivery; family and client-centred service delivery.

-2. Understand the legal and ethical obligations of O&M service delivery;
+2. Explain the legal and ethical obligations of O and M service delivery;

-3. Use advanced electronic and sonar-based technology involved in providing O&M services to complex client-cases;
+3. Use advanced electronic and sonar-based technology involved in providing O and M services to complex client-cases;

 6. Critically appraise and analyse related professional literature.

 Topics covered will include: Duty of care and legal framework in complex casework; risk management and best practice service delivery; advanced theory and practice of kinesiology; advanced theory and practice in tactual and haptic perception; psychosocial dimensions and theory of O and M; advanced O and M technology and GPS services; management approaches and administration of service delivery; and dog guides.
 Exposure to and analysis of current professional literature.

 Enrolment limited to cadets sponsored by the Guide Dogs NSW/ACT who seek to become qualified agency employees.

 Written Assignment: Critical Reviews